MalifaciousGames/Mali-s-Macros/a-macro/README.md

 ### Condition attribute ###

-The `condition` attribute is supplied as quoted expression, the link appears only if it evaluates to a truthy value.
+The `condition` attribute is supplied as a quoted expression, the link appears only if it evaluates to a truthy value.
 When the link is clicked, this condition is evaluated again, if it has changed to a falsy value, the link is removed.
 This is a shortcut to wrapping the link in an `<<if>>` macro.

 ```html